Star CBM English Assessments (Star Record Book)

 Then, using your browser's print options, choose whether to save to a file (PDF) or to select a printer and print a paper copy.
 In the file or printed copy, scores are printed in the benchmark colors (or gray) on a white background to reduce the use of printer ink, and some items are omitted that are part of the user interface and not the students' data.

-If you want to print or save students' Rapid Automatic Naming assessments, be sure to select Rapid Automatic Naming before you select Print or Save.
+If you want to print or save students' Rapid Automatic Naming assessments, be sure to select Rapid Naming, Sight Words, Encoding before you select Print or Save.

 Exporting Scores to a .csv (Comma-Separated Value) File

 To export all scores for the selected class or group and the selected subject for this school year, select Download Data under the table.

 A .csv file named export-CBMAssessments.csv will be downloaded to your computer.
 This file can be opened with spreadsheet programs so that you can use the data in your own reporting.
 The file includes a row for each assessment with the following information; you'll also see rows for students who have not taken assessments (without test data).
 The file will include columns that apply to Star Reading, Star Math, and Star Early Literacy; those columns are empty when you export information for Star CBM.